Home

 Day 14: Trek to Nayapul & drive to Pokhara (910m/2,986ft) 5-6hrs trek and 1½hr drive

 We will begin our trek after breakfast and walk on a trail nearby the Modi Khola.
-Passing through the Kyumi village, we will trek to Syauli bazaar and then down to Birethanti.
+Passing through the Kyumi village, we will trek to Syauli Bazaar and then down to Birethanti.
 From Birethanti, we will continue on the trail for about an hour and reach Nayapul.
 The trek ends at Nayapul from where we will reach Pokhara in about an hour.
 Overnight in Pokhara.

 Day 15: Drive back to Kathmandu by Tourist Bus 6-7hrs, 200 km